quoll/tiara/README.md

 # Tiara
-A small data structure library for Clojure and ClojureScript.
+A small data structure library of ordered maps and sets in Clojure and ClojureScript.

 ### deps.edn